duckduckgo/duckduckhack-docs/ddh-intro.md

 # Welcome to DuckDuckHack

-Welcome!
+**If you could hack your search engine to put the best information first, what would you do? **

-If you could hack your search engine to put the best information first, what would you do? **Instant Answers are an opportunity to create your own results.** We're an open source community with members [around the globe](http://duckduckgo.meetup.com/).
+Instant Answers are an opportunity to create your own results.
+We're an open source community with members [around the globe](http://duckduckgo.meetup.com/).
 Welcome!

 **Get started right away with a [Tutorial](#).**